 After some research and reading up at daveramsey.com, I was surprised to find out that a legacy drawer is something completely different than I first realized.
 That instead of a memory file of random collections, it is actually a tool that is used to organized your wishes.
 And that is something not only useful but necessary for our children as we get older.

 What is a Legacy Drawer?

-Basically a legacy drawer is where you house all of you and your family’s important information so it can be easily found in the event that something happens to you.
-Yes, I know not a pleasant thing to talk about, but when you look at it as something that will help your family in a difficult situation… it changes things up just a bit.
+Basically, a legacy drawer is where you house all of you and your family’s important information so it can be easily found in the event that something happens to you.
+Yes, I know not a pleasant thing to talk about, but when you look at it as a tool, an incredibly valuable one that will help your family in a difficult situation… it changes things up just a bit.

 How To Set Up A Legacy Drawer

 You will want to choose a location that is easy to find as well as easy to access by anyone in your family that you give permission to.
 I would recommend an office drawer or a separate filing cabinet – one that you can lock if possible.

 If you do not have a secure area to house your important papers, you can purchase a fireproof lockbox to ensure your Legacy Drawer is kept safe at all times.
 We use a lockbox like this one ourselves and have been quite pleased with it.

 It has plenty of room and the items inside are well protected in case of a fire.
 Our family knows where it is along with the location of the keys.